RobertoRojas/build-tests-tools/README.md

 # build-tests-tools

-The idea of this repository is define an external rule to use here:
+The idea of this repository is define an external rules to use here:

 - [Build Test](https://github.com/RobertoRojas/build-tests)